 - Reduced decision-making abilities

 - Poor response to stressful situations

-Heroin abuse and addiction can also result in fatal overdose, especially once the individual has grown a tolerance to the drug.
-Once he or she begins using more in order to achieve the same “high” that smaller doses once produced, the risk for overdose greatly increases.
+Heroin abuse and addiction can also result in fatal overdose, mainly once the individual has grown a tolerance to the drug.
+Once he or she begins using more to achieve the same “high” that smaller doses once produced, the risk for overdose dramatically increases.

 Professional Addiction Program for Heroin Dependency